-Despite the recent down turn in the mining sector and associated retrenchments, Sishen Iron Ore have indicated that the future expansion of mining activities in the area will create the need for additional housing.
-The aim of the SIMS Mixed Used Development is to ensure that adequate accommodation is availed in Kathu for employees and contractors when the need arises.
+Despite the recent down turn in the mining sector and the associated retrenchments, Sishen Iron Ore have indicated that the future expansion of mining activities in the area will create the need for additional housing.
+The aim of the Uitkoms Residential Development is to ensure that adequate accommodation is available in Kathu for senior employees when the need arises.
+Sishen Iron Ore also indicted that appropriate accommodation must be available in order to attract highly qualified, senior staff to fill key positions.

 The company is also committed to maximising the opportunity for employees to become homeowners as opposed to renting.
-To achieve this houses will be made available to employees at $\sim 30\%$ below cost.
-Approximately 972 (70%) of the 1 389 units will be made available for employees to purchase at discounted costs.
-The remaining 417 (30%), will be made available to employees to become homeowners represents a significant socio-economic benefit.
+To achieve this houses are made available to employees at below cost.
+The housing developed by Sishen Iron Ore that is made available to employees to purchase is referred to as Facilitated Stock.
+Based on the information provided all of the 163 units will be made available for employees to purchase at discounted costs.